-With Alix Spiegel and Lulu Miller, Hanna Rosin co-hosts Invisibilia, a show from NPR about the unseen forces that control human behavior—our ideas, beliefs, assumptions, and thoughts.
-Invisibilia interweaves personal stories with fascinating psychological and brain science, in a way that ultimately makes you see your own life differently.
+Along with Alix Spiegel, Hanna Rosin co-hosts Invisibilia, a show from NPR about the unseen forces that control human behavior—our ideas, beliefs, assumptions, and thoughts.
+Invisibilia interweaves personal stories with the latest human behavior and brain science, in a way that ultimately makes you see your own life differently.
+The show was nominated for a Peabody Award in 2015.
+Rosin's stories have won a Gracie Award and a Jackson Hole Science Media Award.
 Excerpts of the show are featured on the NPR News programs Morning Edition and All Things Considered.
-The program is also available as a podcast.
+The program is available as a podcast.